Zhibo-Li/Postprocessing_Elongated_Fiber/README.md

-# Postprocessing_Actin
+# Postprocessing Rigid Fiber

-This is post-processing code for the actin filaments after reconstruction of the conformation.
+This branch is only for rigid fiber plotting.